 What is Red Bone Marrow?

 Red marrow composes a delicate, highly vascular, fibrous tissue containing hematopoietic stem cells.
 These stem cells produce the cellular components including red blood cells, white blood cells, and platelets to meet the requirements for oxygenation, coagulation and immunity in organisms.
 Red bone marrow also contributes to the destruction of old red blood cells in the body.
 At birth, only red marrow is present in the body.

 However, with birth, conversion of the red marrow to yellow marrow begins immediately, and it progresses from the peripheral to the central parts of the skeleton.
 In higher vertebrates such as mammals, blood formation in adults takes place mainly in the red bone marrow.
 But in lower vertebrates, some other organs such as liver and spleen may also produce blood cells.

 What is Yellow Bone Marrow?

 Yellow bone marrow contains more fat (80%) and is haematopoietically inactive.
 It is found in the medullary cavity and the hollow interior of the middle portion of long bones.
 Yellow bone marrow mainly serves as storage sites of fat and may be converted to red bone marrow under certain conditions such as severe blood loss or fever.

 Normally these fat cells are the last resorts for body’s energy requirements and can be used in the event of extreme hunger.
-But its main function is the conversion into red marrow upon any requirement by the body.
-This yellow marrow can convert itself within 1 to 2 hours to take over the role of red marrow.
+But, its main function is the conversion into red marrow upon any requirement by the body.
+The yellow marrow can convert itself within 1 to 2 hours to take over the role of red marrow.